alenaifuino/dev-notes/README.md

 ```

 #### Log Level signals
+The following are the log leve signals supported by the logging module from lowest to highest severity:
 * **debug**: detailed information, should be used when diagnosing problems.
 Shouldn't be used in production
 * **info**: confirmation that everything is working as expected.
 Might be used in production depending on the application
 * **warning**: something unexpected happened or a potential problem in the near future (eg. filesystem full)